tinymce/tinymce/readme.md

 If you are working in a single module and don't want to deal with the overheads of whole-monorepo compilation, you can run `yarn --focus` from that module's folder to install the latest published versions of monorepo projects in a local `node_modules`.
 For more information see this yarn blog post: https://yarnpkg.com/blog/2018/05/18/focused-workspaces/

-## CI builds

-CI builds rely on the `ci` and `ci-all` package.json scripts, in addition to the above testing scripts, to run type checking and linting before executing the full test suite.
-A `ci-local` package.json script has also been added for convenience to simulate this process in development and then run tests.

 ### Testing scripts

 Testing relies on `yarn lerna changed` to determine which modules need testing, and a grunt script then separates them into two groups depending on whether they need GUI browser testing or can be tested with phantomjs.